GnuArtemis/Refactored-for-Accessibility/README.md

 # Refactored-for-Accessibility
 A website, styled with CSS, describing a fake company/product that updates websites to comply with modern accessibility standards.
+The website itself has been updated from source code (not provided) to be fully compliant with accessiblity standards, particularly for use with a screen reader.